mihalymandi/ray-finned-fish-paper/README.md

 We carried out stochastic character reconstruction for parental care types, episodes, and modes.
 We also calculated evolutionary transition rates between character combinations of parental care and the mode of fertilization.
 We also used Phylogenetic Generalised Least Squares (PGLS) model in the comparisions.

 ## Example Codes
-To visualize the transition rates and character reconstructions we used .....

 To visualize our data on phylogenetic scale, we used the `caper`, `ggtree`, `ape` and `diversitree` R packages.